Neither individual board members nor attendees at a board meeting have the "right" to electronically record board meetings.

 Accordingly, boards and committees have the authority to create reasonable rules of conduct for their meetings, such as restrictions on recording, prohibiting foul language, etc. The authority to adopt rules is normally found in the CC&Rs and oftentimes in the Articles of Incorporation and bylaws.
 The power to adopt rules has been upheld by the courts.
 (Rancho Santa Fe Assn. v.
 Dolan-King.)
 If boards and committees adopt rules of conduct for their meetings, the rules should be printed on their meeting agendas.

 Preparing Minutes.
-Boards can record their own proceedings for the purpose of preparing minutes but prohibit third parties from doing so (just as judges do in their courtrooms).
+Boards can record their proceedings to prepare minutes but prohibit third parties from doing so (just as judges do in their courtrooms).
 Associations can also broadcast their open meetings if they wish.

 Unruly Attendees.
 Boards might choose to record specific meetings to help control unruly attendees.